Home » Breakfast » German Pancake Recipe aka Oven Baked Puffy Pancake

 How to Make German Pancakes

-1. First, you will want to get your oven heating up to 450ºF.
+1. Heat the oven: preheat the oven heating up to 450ºF.

-Just a little tip…make sure your oven rack is in the center and not too close to the top, this pancake can rise a few inches above the pan and you don’t want it hitting the top of your oven. pouring syrup on a german pancake
+⭐️Just a little tip…make sure your oven rack is in the lower center and not too close to the top, this pancake can rise a few inches above the pan and you don’t want it hitting the top of your oven.

 German Pancake Recipe